 Ruby Bridges Lesson– Comparing Firsthand & Secondhand Accounts, Grades 4+

 My inspiration for a unit focused on comparing firsthand and secondhand accounts came after reading Through My Eyes by Ruby Bridges.

 I used this unit with both my 4th and 5th grade students.
-After reading portions of Through My Eyes, my 5th grade students immediately began talking about how the book was more "real" and "sad" because of the “personal touches.”
+After reading portions of Through My Eyes, my students immediately began talking about how the book was more "real" and "sad" because of the “personal touches.”
 Every student agreed that the firsthand account had a more powerful and lasting impact on them.